 Consider Other Types of Benefits

 You might be eligible for additional benefits besides your SSDI each month.
 Look into other governmental assistance you might qualify to receive.
-You might also consider local social services or assistance programs in your area.

-Why Hiring a SSDI Lawyer Is Important
+Why Hiring an SSDI Lawyer Is Important

 - Reviewing all aspects of your application and disability case